 “They worked for me,” she said.
 “They said they can’t hold you down forever.”

 EWU coach Wendy Schuller also believed in her and Cooper found the perfect fit.

 Cooper’s 396 career assists are fifth on the career list and she is just five steals behind Lisa Comstock’s school record 212.

-She was honorable mention all-league last year when she averaged 11.7 points.
+She received honorable mention all-conference last year when she averaged 11.7 points.

 Cooper has also been recognized for her academics as a criminal justice major.
 She hopes to be an investigator, although she is considering law school with an eye on being a prosecuting attorney.

-Although Georgia has never won a national title, the Bulldogs have only missed two NCAA Tournaments, they’ve been to five Final Fours and played in two championship games.
-Hall of Fame coach Andy Landers has been at the school for almost 40 years, since before there was a NCAA for women.
+Although Georgia has never won a national title, the Bulldogs have only missed two NCAA tournaments, they’ve been to five Final Fours and played in two championship games.
+Hall of Fame coach Andy Landers has been at the school for almost 40 years.

 Junior Brittany Kennedy (Lewis and Clark) made her debut for Florida Gulf Coast on Monday, a 77-53 win over South Carolina-Upstate that was the 300th career win for coach Karl Smesko.
 Kennedy, who played her first two years at Oregon State, contributed six points and six assists in 26 minutes for the Eagles (7-1, 2-0 in the Atlantic Sun).

-Washington State opened the season at now No. 16 Penn State and has losses to top No. 25 Gonzaga and No. 14 Louisville.
-Overall nine of the 11 nonconference games are against teams that played in the post season last year.
-It’s the first time the Cougars have played three non-league top 25 teams.
+Washington State opened the season with a loss at Penn State (ranked No. 16 this week in both polls) and has losses to Gonzaga, ranked 25th in this week’s coaches poll, and Louisville (14th in AP, 12th in coaches poll).
+Nine of WSU’s 11 nonconference games are against teams that played in the postseason last year.
+It’s the first time WSU has played three nonconference Top 25 teams.